Linux Kernel

 - Add initial support for GFX2D GPU

-- Add support for ASRC peripheral to peripheral for SAMA7G65
+- Add support for Asynchronous Sample Rate Converter (ASRC) peripheral-to-peripheral for SAMA7G65

 - QSPI: add support for SAMA7D65